-National Garden of Athens - credits: http://en.protothema.gr
+National Garden of Athens - credits: en.protothema.gr

-The entrance of the largest garden of Athens is located downtown, just two minutes away from the Greek parliament.
+The entrance of the largest garden in Athens is located downtown, just two minutes away from the Greek parliament.
 All you have to do is walk the parliament´s pavement on the right, and you will stumble upon it.
 This park used to be the king´s yard back in the day until 1974, which is the reason why it was known as 'Vasilikos kipos', which translates to 'the king's yard' in Greek.

 When the weather is warm and the sun is shining, families, friends, and couples of any age enjoy walks in the National Garden of Athens, while fitness enthusiasts prefer the location for running.
-What's impressive, is the fact that even though many citizens visit the garden every day, only a few of them know about the sundial which is located 10 meters from the park’s main entrance.
+What's impressive, is the fact that even though many citizens visit the garden every day, only a few of them know about the sundial, which is located 10 meters from the park’s main entrance.

 2. Garden of the Athens Concert Hall

 It is regularly said that this garden’s refinement is equal to the elegance of the Concert Hall.
 The access to this garden is easy enough, with the metro station called 'Megaro Mousikis' being right outside the Concert Hall and the garden’s entrance being on the left side of the music hall’s entrance.

 3. Alsos Ktimatos Syggrou (Syggrou Park)

-Syggrou Park - credits: http://ecologygreece.blogspot.com
+Syggrou Park - credits: ecologygreece.blogspot.com

 This park is better described as a forest near Athens!
 It stretches across about 950 acres in the borders of 3 municipalities; Marousi, Kifissia, and Melissia.
 It is undoubtedly the ultimate spot for a picnic!
-There are large areas consisting of trees, grass, colorful flowers, as well as lakes and picnic tables, basketball and football courts and anything else one might need, just 10 km away from Athens' center.
+There are large areas consisting of trees, grass, colorful flowers, as well as lakes and picnic tables, basketball and football courts, and anything else one might need, just 10 km away from Athens' center.